 It is tempting to associate the global pandemic and the corresponding restrictions on worship as we have been accustomed as an entirely new experience.
 While the pandemic is new for us, the disruption to the ways we worship is not.
-This is not the first time a faith community has had to overcome significant adversity in order to worship.
-In a recent article in America magazine, Michael Bayer reflects on how we can look back at our salvation history to get some guidance to help interpret our current experience.
-Bayer cites the experience of God's chosen people during the Babylonian exile (6th century BCE) and the early Christian community during the time of Justin Martyr (2nd century CE) as two examples where communities of believers had to adapt its worship to challenging circumstances.10
+This is not the first time a faith community has had to overcome significant adversity to worship.
+In a recent article in America magazine, Michael Bayer reflects on how we can look back at our salvation history for guidance to help interpret our current experience.
+Bayer cites the experience of God's chosen people during the Babylonian exile (6th century